Situation

 Absent any one of these components, the system produces false confidence rather than operational accuracy.

-- Compliance evidence — documented baselines demonstrate due diligence and historical performance
+- Operating evidence — documented baselines show where performance really starts

 Recommended Actions